The ALFALFA HI velocity width function

-There are numerous additional issues which need to be accounted for in an attempt to obtain $v_\mathrm{max}$ from a measurement of $w_{50}$ \citep[see e.g.][for detailed discussions]{2001ApJ...563..694V,2017AnA...607A..13V}: the gas orbits may not be circular; the gas disc may not be sufficiently extended to reach the flat portion of the circular velocity curve; the gas disc may not lie in a single plane; the system may not be in dynamical equilibrium; the emission may be confused with neighbouring sources; the gas disc may be partially supported by turbulent or thermal pressure; etc. While in principle each of these may be addressed with sufficiently detailed observations and modelling, assembling a large enough sample of objects following this approach quickly becomes prohibitively expensive.
+There are numerous additional issues which need to be accounted for in an attempt to obtain $v_\mathrm{max}$ from a measurement of $w_{50}$ \citep[see e.g.][for detailed discussions, in addition to the references in the following list]{2001ApJ...563..694V,2017AnA...607A..13V}: the gas orbits may not be circular \citep{2016MNRAS.463L..69M}; the gas disc may not be sufficiently extended to reach the flat portion of the circular velocity curve \citep{2015MNRAS.453.2133B,2016MNRAS.463.4052P,2016MNRAS.455.3841B,2016MNRAS.463L..69M,2017ApJ...850...97B}; the gas disc may not lie in a single plane \citep{2016MNRAS.463.4052P}; the system may not be in dynamical equilibrium; the emission may be confused with neighbouring sources \citep{2015MNRAS.449.1856J,2019MNRAS.488.5898C}; the gas disc may be partially supported by turbulent or thermal pressure \citep{2015MNRAS.453.2133B,2016MNRAS.463.4052P}; etc. There have been several attempts to work around these issues and recover the HMF of gas-rich galaxies (e.g. \citealp{2009ApJ...700.1779Z,2010MNRAS.403.1969Z}; \citealp{2015AnA...574A.113P} -- hereafter \citetalias{2015AnA...574A.113P}; \citealp{2019ApJ...886L..11L,2021arXiv210803253D}).
+While in principle each of the issues may be addressed directly with sufficiently detailed observations and modelling, assembling a large enough sample of objects to pursue this approach has so far proven to be prohibitively expensive.

 An observationally more straightforward approach is to simply measure the number density of sources as a function of $w_{50}$: the \HI\ velocity width function (\HIWF).
 Using the \HIWF\ as a constraint on cosmology then requires a prediction for the \HIWF\ expected in a given model, and some understanding of the possible degeneracies in this prediction across various models, but this is in principle easier to achieve than it is to solve the inverse problem of inferring the HMF from the \HIWF\ \citep{2011ApJ...739...38P}.
 These considerations lead us to focus on the \HIWF, and omit further discussion of the \HIVF, in this work.